 When choosing the right colors for your office, there are three main considerations.

+Your theme is a part of your branding.
+Align your color choices with your brand identity.
+Consistency in color reinforces brand recognition.
+By matching your theme, this connection can create a cohesive and memorable environment.
 An underwater theme?
 Blue!
 A jungle theme?
 Green!
 If you want an easy answer that works, just match your wall colors to your murals.

 2. Should You Compliment or Clash?